Všetaty (Mělník District): Sights

-The landmark of Všetaty is the Church of Saints Peter and Paul.
+The main landmark of Všetaty is the Church of Saints Peter and Paul.
 It was built in the Baroque style in 1780 and rebuilt in the Neo-Romanesque style in 1885.

+The Jan Palach Memorial was founded in the original house where the Palach family lived.
+It houses an exhibition focused on the actions of Jan Palach and the time in which he lived.